Physical Therapy: Is Feeling Pain After an Evaluation Normal?

 Contact 509.892.5442 for First-Class Physical Therapy and Related Services

-If you suffer from chronic pain due to a physical injury, ailment, or condition, contact Gordon Physical Therapy for physical therapy and related services.
+If you suffer from chronic pain due to a physical injury, ailment, or condition, contact Gordon Physical Spokane for physical therapy and related services.
 Our team has vast rehabilitation experience and can help you overcome your condition while providing outstanding customer service every step of the way.
 We will help you recover swiftly and efficiently so you can live a more fulfilling and active life.

 Monday 7:00 am - 6:00 pm